wen-ivy-zhang/CS5610-Web-Project/README.md

    lists of any students who have enrolled in this course (i.e. cascade delete)
 7. enter a course's website
    - click a course name to go to its website
-   - add or edit a widget(similar to homework, 3rd-party API with Search-Flickr is implemented as well)
-   in this course website as needed
+   - add,edit or delete a widget in this course website as needed
+   note: add, edit or delete a widget is similar to homework
+         image upload is implemented and work(even though heroku will show error)
+         Flickr is implemented as well(3rd-party API with Search)
 8. Log out
    - click "Log out" button on the student dashboard
 ```